 Brown's Ditch Trail is a 4.9 mile moderately trafficked out and back trail located near North Fork, California that features a waterfall and is good for all skill levels.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.
 Dogs are also able to use this trail.

 This is one of my favorite local hikes.
 This hike transitions back and forth between walking on the flume and on the trail.
 You can enjoy the beautiful view of the South Fork Bluffs along the route while listening to the water rush beneath your feet.
 Once you reach the top you can enjoy the swimming hole and relax by the creek.
 Unfortunately this isn't a great hike for dogs since the flume walkway grates are rough.
 As you walk along this trail take note of the bark beetle issues in the pine trees.
 You will also come across an area where the willow fire burned.
 When you return to the trailhead walk across rd 274 and take the short paved trail down to the Bass Lake Dam.
 Have fun!